By David Gage

 - Trust and fairness.
 These are the foundations of a partnership.
 Truly achieving them requires frank and probing discussions.

 - Personalities.
 Partners’ different personalities can add to the range of capabilities in their business.
-But they can also rub each other raw.
+But they can also rub each other the wrong way.
 Learning how to avoid the hot spots can save the day — every day.

 The Workbook can be utilized with more or less assistance from BMC Associates.
 The standard options include:

 Self-Directed PC Option.
 In this option, the partners prepare for their discussions and negotiations using The Partnership Charter Workbook and then conduct their discussions and negotiations themselves.
-They document the understandings and agreements they reach in their Charter using a template.
-Conducting the discussions and negotiations without a neutral third-party mediator can be challenging, so this option is offered for partners with limited resources.
-With the Self-Directed Option, a professional trained in the PC process provides the following:
+They document the understandings and agreements they reach in their Charter using a well-designed template.
+Conducting the discussions and negotiations, and then documenting them without the assistance of a neutral third-party mediator can be challenging, so this option is offered for partners with limited resources.
+The Self-Directed Option gives partners the basics they need to develop their a Charter on their own.
+Partners will receive:

-- b) Assessments of personal styles, personal values and conflict styles
+- Assessments of personal styles, personal values and conflict styles

-- c) MS-Word versions of The Partnership Charter Workbook to prepare partners for their discussions and negotiations
+- Word versions of the PC Workbook with over 300 questions to help partners each individually prepare for the discussions and negotiations

 Guided-Retreat PC Option.
 In this option, after the partners prepare using The Partnership Charter Workbook, either one or two mediators skillfully guide the partners’ discussions and negotiations during a PC retreat (or series of meetings).
-Professionals trained to ask the tough questions help partners speak openly and candidly with one another to ensure that sensitive issues are explored in depth.
-This process ensures that partners thoroughly understand the complexity of their partnership and the interrelationships of the various elements, from equity to compensation, and styles to decision-making authority.
-It builds the partners’ confidence that they know where they’re headed, what their end game is and how they will get there.
-Most retreats last 3 or 4 days.
-In addition to items a) through c) above, in the Guided-Retreat Option,
+Professionals trained to ask the tough questions help partners speak openly and candidly with one another to ensure sensitive issues are explored in depth.
+This process ensures partners thoroughly understand the complexity of their partnership and the interrelationships of the various elements, from equity to compensation, and styles to decision-making authority.
+It builds the partners’ confidence so they know where they’re headed, what their end game is, and how they will get there.
+Most retreats last 3 or 4 days and include both individual and joint meetings.

 Contact BMC today to learn more about how we can help.